 Walt Vernon, PE, LEED AP, EDAC

 The Diploma in Climate Medicine is open to health care practitioners who hold an advanced degree and licensure in any area of clinical practice.

 The diploma is awarded upon successful completion of all five certificates.
 You do not need to enroll in the diploma program to take an individual certificate course.

-The four additional certificate courses will roll out over the subsequent 18 months.
-We anticipate each certificate course to be offered annually.
+The four additional certificate courses will roll out over the subsequent 24 months.
 There is no time period within which the five certificate courses must be completed to be awarded a diploma.

 The Diplomate Class at Rocky Mountain National Park

 We will award three $900 scholarships to exceptional applicants who can attest to need (see application details below).

 $500 refundable deposit is required with your application.
 The final

 payment is due 45 days prior to the start of the certificate course.

 Participants who complete all 5 certificates, will be eligible for a 50% discount from their final certificate.